HealthCatalyst/Fabric.Identity/Fabric.Identity.API/scripts/tests/readme.md

 ```

 ## Run CatalystDosIdentity Functional Tests
-Run the CatalystDosIdentity.functional.tests.ps1 in PowerShell, and pass in the installerSecret parameter from the setup-samples.sh script (or valid installer secret if created outside of the setsup-samples.sh script).
+Run the CatalystDosIdentity.functional.tests.ps1 in PowerShell, and pass in the installerSecret parameter from the setup-samples.sh script (or valid installer secret if created outside of the setup-samples.sh script).

 You can also point the CatalystDosIdentity functional tests to another Identity url by passing the identityUrl parameter.